-the oak, are not the proper fruit of the tree, but diseased developments produced by a tiny insect, for the protection and support of her young.
-Kirby and Spence tell us that the parent-fly introduces her egg into a puncture made by her curious spiral sting, and in a few hours it becomes surrounded with a fleshy chamber.
-Mr. Virey says the gall-tubercle is produced by irritation, in the same way as an inflamed tumour in an animal body, by the swelling of the cellular tissue, and the flow of liquid matter, which changes the organisation, and alters the natural external form.
+"With this instrument the mother gall-fly pierces the part of a plant which she selects, and, according to our older naturalists, 'ejects into the cavity a drop of her corroding liquor, and immediately lays an egg or more there; the circulation of the sap being thus interrupted, and thrown, by the poison, into a fermentation that burns the contiguous parts and changes the natural colour.
+The sap, turned from its proper channel, extravasates and flows round the eggs, while its surface is dried by the external air, and hardens into a vaulted form.'
+Kirby and Spence tell us, that the parent-fly introduces her egg 'into a puncture made by her curious spiral sting, and in a few hours it becomes surrounded with a fleshy chamber.'
+M. Virey says, the gall-tubercle is produced by irritation, in the same way as an inflamed tumour in an animal body, by the swelling of the cellular tissue, and the flow of liquid matter, which changes the organization, and alters the natural external form."
+1

-Perhaps a still more charming example of animal mechanics is that furnished to us by the Saw-flies (Tenthredinida).
-These are very common four-winged insects of rather small size, many species of which are found in gardens and along hedges in summer, produced from grubs which are often mistaken for true caterpillars, as they strip our gooseberry and rose bushes of their leaves; but which may be distinguished from them by the number of their pro-legs, and by their singular postures; for they possess from eight to fourteen pairs of the former organs, and have the habit of coiling up the hinder part of their body in a spiral ring, while they hang on to the leaf by their six true feet.
+Perhaps a still more charming example of animal mechanics is that furnished to us by the Saw-flies (Teuthredinidæ).
+These are very common four-winged insects of rather small size, many species of which are found in gardens and along hedges in summer, produced from grubs which are often mistaken for true caterpillars, as they strip our gooseberry and rose bushes of their leaves; but may be distinguished from them by the number of their pro-legs, and by their singular postures; for they possess from eight to fourteen pairs of the former organs, and have the habit of coiling up the hinder part of their body in a spiral ring, while they hang on to the leaf by their six true feet.